-Ugo is an associate solicitor who joined Deighton Pierce Glynn in August 2016.
+Ugo is a Partner in our Bristol office, having joined Deighton Pierce Glynn as a solicitor in August 2016.

 Previously Ugo worked at Leigh Day in their Human Rights Department.
 Ugo completed her solicitor training at a London based legal aid firm, and worked in their public law department specialising in housing, community care, age disputes and the unlawful detention of children.
 Before this Ugo worked at a Law Centre in the housing team and education team.

 Ugo is an expert in public law, human rights law and civil liberties law.
 She has undertaken novel and complex cases and litigated in courts at all levels.
 She has been a recommended lawyer in the Legal 500.

 Ugo has extensive experience in representing individuals, groups and organisations in judicial review challenges against a range of public authorities.

 Ugo’s practice is varied, with a particular focus on the following areas: deprivation of liberty and detention, healthcare, migrant rights, social welfare, discrimination and equality, consultations, data rights, planning, and national security.